UK's FTSE slips off record highs as miners retreat

 By Sudip Kar-Gupta

-LONDON, March 6 (Reuters) - Britain’s top share index dipped on Friday after posting its highest ever close in the previous session, with a pullback in mining stocks weighing on the market.
+LONDON, March 6 (Reuters) - Britain’s top share index edged lower on Friday after posting its highest ever close in the previous session, with a pullback in mining stocks weighing on the market.

-Bid speculation lifted engineer Weir, however, while travel company Thomas Cook - a mid-cap stock not in the top index - also surged after a Chinese company bought a stake in it.

-The blue-chip FTSE 100 index was 0.4 percent lower at 6,931.37 points going into the close of the trading session, still near its record closing level of 6,961.14 set on Thursday and its intraday record high of 6,974.26 points hit on Monday.
+The blue-chip FTSE 100 index was 0.1 percent lower at 6,954.37 points going into the middle of the trading session, near its record closing level of 6,961.14 set on Thursday and its intraday record high of 6,974.26 points hit on Monday.

-Even though the FTSE has set new record highs, it has yet to hit the 7,000 point level - a key target for many traders - and some dealers said uncertainty ahead of Britain’s general election in May could hinder the FTSE in the near-term.

-“The FTSE is looking a bit tired around these levels, with resistance coming in at the 6,960 level,” said Nav Banwait, chief markets strategist at Thames Capital Markets.

 Gold miners Fresnillo and Randgold fell on the back of a drop in the price of gold, while miners were also impacted as iron ore prices fell towards record lows.

-Gold fell 1 percent to a two-month low on Friday after U.S. non-farm payrolls rose more than expected last month, fuelling speculation the Federal Reserve will raise rates sooner rather than later.

-The prospect of higher U.S. rates can hit gold, since gold is a non-interest bearing asset, whereas higher U.S rates would boost returns on U.S. Treasuries and enhance their appeal compared to gold.

-Weir rose 4.4 percent, with traders citing speculation it may be subject to a bid after a slump in its share price.
-Weir declined to comment.
+However, Weir Group rose 5.5 percent, with traders citing speculation that it may be subject to a bid after a slump in its share price in recent months.
+Weir Group declined to comment.

-Thomas Cook also surged 22.8 percent after Chinese conglomerate Fosun International bought a 5 percent stake in the company.

-Admiral Markets’ Darren Sinden expected the FTSE to hit the record 7,000 point level this year, but added that weakness in the mining sector and the election uncertainty could see the index consolidate around current levels in the short term.
+Admiral Markets’ Darren Sinden expected the FTSE to hit a new record high of 7,000 points, but added that uncertainty ahead of Britain’s general election in May and weakness in the mining sector could hinder the FTSE’s progress.